tmux-plugins/tpm/HOW_TO_PLUGIN.md

 As you can see, plugin run file is a simple bash script that sets up binding.

-When pressed, `prefix + T` will now execute another shell script:
+When pressed, `prefix + T` will execute another shell script:
 `tmux_list_plugins.sh`.
 That script should be in `scripts/` directory - relative to the plugin run file.

 ### 4. listing plugins

-Now that we have the binding, let's create a script that's invoked on `prefix + T`.
+Now that we have the binding, let's create a script that's invoked with `prefix + T`.

     $ mkdir scripts